arabhiar/proshop/README.md

 # proshop
 A dummy electronics e-commerce website.

-[This](https://proshop-arabhiar.herokuapp.com/) is the link of final deployed web application.
+[This](https://proshop-arabhiar.herokuapp.com/) is the link to final deployed web application.